 How to Make a Paper Plate Polar Bear

 - Marker or paint

-- Free paper plate polar bear craft template (download form located at the end of this post)
+- Free paper plate polar bear craft template

 - Optional: Black and white construction paper

 1. Color the outer rim of the paper plate with a marker or paint.
 Feel free to use whatever color you like.
 We used blue so it looked like the polar bear was sticking its head out of the icy water.